-A person with AMD will present to local healthcare services, usually self-referred as a result of experiencing blurring or distortion of the central vision, or asymptomatic and referred after a routine examination.
-Presentation may be at a general practice, optometrist, local eye unit, eye casualty or emergency department.
-Those with difficulty accessing optometry services, low socioeconomic status, cognitive impairment or increasing age may be at higher risk of delayed presentation.
+A person with AMD will present to local healthcare services, usually self-referred because they are experiencing blurring or distortion of the central vision, or asymptomatic and referred after a routine examination.
+Presentation may be at a GP practice, optometrist, local eye unit, eye casualty or emergency department.
+People with difficulty accessing optometric services, low socioeconomic status, cognitive impairment or increasing age may have a higher risk of delayed presentation.
 This could lead to significant visual impairment, especially in the case of neovascular AMD which can develop quickly and is considered an urgent problem.
-The Royal College of Ophthalmologists state that referral from the optometrist to attendance at the fast track macular clinic should ideally take place within 1 week from presentation of wet AMD.
+The Royal College of Ophthalmologists' Age-related macular degeneration: guidelines for management state that referral from the optometrist to attendance at the fast track macular clinic should ideally take place within 1 week from presentation of neovascular AMD.

-After attendance at the fast track macular clinic or medical retina clinic, the time for the person with wet AMD to receive treatment is recommended within 1 week "as an ideal to aim for".
-The basis for early referral is that there are treatments available in secondary care that should be given as soon as possible after wet AMD is confirmed in order to prevent visual loss.
-People with suspected wet AMD should initially receive investigations such as medical, family, social and medication history, ophthalmological examination, best corrected visual acuity, slit lamp examination and photography.
+After attendance at the fast track macular clinic or medical retina clinic, the time for the person with neovascular AMD to receive treatment is recommended within 1 week "as an ideal to aim for".
+The basis for early referral is that there are treatments available in secondary care that should be given as soon as possible after neovascular AMD is confirmed in order to prevent visual impairment.
+People with suspected neovascular AMD should initially receive investigations such as medical, family, social and medication history, ophthalmological examination, best corrected visual acuity, slit lamp examination and photography.
 After referral to secondary care people may receive more specialist investigations such as optical coherence tomography, fundus fluorescein angiography and indocyanine green angiography.
-These will help to confirm the diagnosis, classify the stage of wet AMD and image disease areas in order to direct treatment.
+These will help to confirm the diagnosis, classify the stage of neovascular AMD and image disease areas in order to direct treatment.

 Depending on the type of AMD a person will be offered different treatment.
-People with geographic atrophy will receive limited treatment consisting of low vision rehabilitation, psychological support, and advice and information.
-The treatment options for neovascular AMD are greater and include antiangiogenic therapies, laser anticoagulation and photodynamic therapy.
+People with early AMD or geographic atrophy will receive limited treatment that may consist of advice and information, low vision rehabilitation and psychological support where required.
+The treatment options for neovascular AMD are greater and include anti-angiogenic therapies, laser anticoagulation and photodynamic therapy.
 These treatments are given by the designated treatment provider.
-People with all types of AMD should also receive information about the risk to the second eye and the importance of presenting early if they become symptomatic.
+People with all types of AMD should also receive information about the risk to the second eye and the importance of presenting early if they develop symptoms.
 A study in 2001 found that 70% of newly-diagnosed blind and partially sighted people wanted someone to talk to about their fears and concerns but only 19% were offered this opportunity by their eye clinic.
 A further study in 2008 reported nearly 1 in 5 (17%) of blind and visually impaired people surveyed received no help or information in the eye clinic other than medical diagnosis and treatment.
 This rises to 1 in 3 (32%) for working age adults.

-In terms of supportive care people with AMD may be referred to a low vision clinic for assessment and issue or purchase of low vision equipment.
-This clinic should also notify social services in situations where a home visit or rehabilitation may be needed.
+In terms of supportive care, people with AMD may be referred to a low vision clinic or community low vision service for assessment and issue or purchase of low vision equipment.
+These services should also notify social services in situations where a home visit or rehabilitation may be needed.
 People with AMD may need to be registered using the certificate of vision impairment.
 Fitness to drive should be assessed by a clinician.
-Signposting to other agencies such as The Macular Society, RNIB and any local services for provision for the blind should also be provided.
+Signposting to other agencies such as The Macular Society, RNIB, and any local services for provision for the blind should also be provided.
 Variable access to these services should be taken into account when considering equality issues across populations in the UK